rafaelespinoza/godfish/README.md

 driver implementations (mysql, postgres at the moment).
 Build one like so:

 ```
-make mysql
-make postgres
+go build -i -o godfish_pg    github.com/rafaelespinoza/godfish/postgres/godfish
+go build -i -o godfish_mysql github.com/rafaelespinoza/godfish/mysql/godfish
 ```

-This outputs a binary, named `godfish`, which would only import from libraries of your targeted DBMS.
 From there you could move it to `$GOPATH/bin`, move it to your project or whatever else you need to do.

-One goal of this project is to minimize dependencies outside of the golang standard library *yet* also support many DBMSs.
-As far as I know, it's more common to have one DBMS in a project.
-The point is that you don't need to install `fooDB` for your `barDB` project.
-But if you do need `fooDB` and `barDB` in the same project, build both and take care of the naming yourself.

 ## usage